ministryofjustice/itpolicycontent/content/ict-security-policy.md

 <table border='1'>
 <tr>
-*   the physical security controls required to maintain the Confidentiality, Integrity and Availability of an ICT system **must be** considered
+<td>*   the physical security controls required to maintain the Confidentiality, Integrity and Availability of an ICT system **must be** considered<br>
-*   the environmental risks (e.g. flood or fire) to an ICT system and services **must be** considered in order to maintain its Confidentiality, Integrity and Availability
+*   the environmental risks (e.g. flood or fire) to an ICT system and services **must be** considered in order to maintain its Confidentiality, Integrity and Availability<td>
 </tr>
 </table>